By Joanne Jeffries. Last Updated 20th September 2021. Welcome to this guide on Exeter airport accident claims.

 Not every person who is injured in Exeter airport is harmed in an Exeter Airport plane crash.
 Accidents involving passenger planes are thankfully quite rare (more on this in the section below).
 However, there are many more hazards that can come to light at an airport, and result in less serious accidents than a plane crash.

-Whenever you are injured in an accident, from minor to fatal at an airport, there is a very simple acid test to discern whether you may be eligible to make a claim for the harm you suffered.
+Whenever you are injured in an accident, from minor to fatal at an airport, there is a very simple acid test to discern whether you may be eligible to make Exeter airport accident claims for the harm you suffered.
 In order for a claim to be potentially valid, these follow two statements must be true:

 - The accident was either directly or indirectly caused by a third party, or the representative of a third party, at least partially.